 I want you to first analyze your situation, check for the alternatives, pin-point pros and cons, and then make an informed decision.
 Let’s go through the downsides first.

-Cons of translating your Blog into other languages
+Cons of translating your Blog posts into other languages

 There could be several challenges a blogger is poised to face if he/she jumps into early conclusions.
 Based on the below-given cons, make sure you stand on the safe ground before committing to multilingual blogging: